NikhilAdhau/Web-Scraping/README.md

 If you want to save the scraped data to a file, you can pass the -o option:

-$ scrapy crawl list -o quotes.json
+$ scrapy crawl list -o list.csv